CS2103JAN2017-F14-B3/addressbook-level4/docs/UserGuide.md

 ### Viewing tasks

 #### Viewing all tasks
 Want to get an overview of all the tasks stored in iManager?
 Simply type view to list all the tasks in the task list.
-Tasks will be listed undo task category ìAllî.
+Tasks will be listed undo task category ‚ÄúAll‚Äù.

 Format: `view `<br>